kaob1991/pands-project2021/README.md

 Following the summary analysis the variables were then plotted using a histogram.
 This will display the variables in an easy-to-read graphic that shows the frequency that individual variables appear in the data frame.

-The following sample code was used, making changes to color and labels as appropriate to adequately differentiate the variables.
+The following sample code was used, making changes to colour and labels as appropriate to adequately differentiate the variables.

 ```python